Why You (Probably) Don’t Need Permanent Life Insurance

 Consider the Source

 If you have a life insurance salesman pressuring you to buy a permanent life insurance policy, ask yourself why he’s recommending that product.
-If you don’t have a true need to permanent life insurance, there’s a good chance he stands to make a huge commission on the policy.
+If you don’t have a true need for permanent life insurance, there’s a good chance he stands to make a huge commission on the policy and that’s why he’s making the recommendation.
 The commissions on permanent life insurance policies can be 4-8 times higher than commissions on term life insurance policies, so it’s easy to see the conflict of interest.

 Be open to permanent life insurance if you really need it, but be very wary of anyone who recommends it when you only need term life insurance.
 Ask why and consider if those reasons are applicable to you.
 Only make your decision after careful consideration.